syedtaha22/Intro-to-Programming-CPP/09_Additional_Topics/README.md

 ## Next Steps

 Once you’ve grasped these additional topics, you’ll be well-prepared to explore more advanced C++ concepts, such as classes, objects, and algorithms.
-To put your skills to use, check out the **[Projects](../10_Projects/README.md)** section for practical coding challenges.